Spotify Playlist Promotion for Beginners

 Remember, Spotify Playlists are just one marketing tool in your toolkit, but when used properly, you can have results.

-Spotify Playlists are the single most cost-effective way to generate traffic towards your music on Spotify.
+Spotify Playlists are the single most cost-effective way to generate traffic toward your music on Spotify.
 There are now tons of playlist placement companies that exist for giving independent artists access to these playlists.
-However, the music industry is very much in a “Wild West” when it comes to fake plays, bot playlists, and low quality listeners.
+However, the music industry is very much in a “Wild West” when it comes to fake plays, bot playlists, and low-quality listeners.

 There are ways to tell if jumping into a playlist push with a promotion company will get you listens from a real person or false numbers - and potentially even taken off of Spotify completely.

 For example: If a Spotify Playlist can’t be “discovered” by an average user, then there is no way to validate that the traffic is high-quality and beneficial.
 This is why we place a heavy emphasis on Spotify Search Engine SEO.

 Sound intimidating?
 Keep reading to understand how these promotional services work and what to avoid.

 Here's What You'll Learn: